rifatmilon/A-Simple-Start-to-Coding/README.md

 # Welcome!

+# PLEASE IGNORE THIS PROJECT!
+NOTHING IS IN THIS PROJECT!

 # This is the very first repository that is uploaded to GitHub by Rifat using VS Code.
 # This project is only for the memories that is aquired during the processes of programming journey (of Rifat)!